bellaroseee/character-prediction/README.md

 In fact, we provide you with a starter `Dockerfile`.
 You should install any dependencies in this Dockerfile you require to perform prediction.

-When you submit the project, you must submit a zip file `submit.zip` that contains the following:
+When you submit the project, you must submit a zip file `submit.zip` to edStem that contains the following:

 ```
 src  # source code directory for your program